vincentbernat/network-lab/lab-routed-vpn/README.md

 The best tool is to hope PMTU discovery works.
-When creating VTI tunnel, Linux sets the MTU of the interface to 1332 (`ip_tunnel.c` contains the logic).
+When creating VTI tunnel, Linux sets the MTU of the interface to 1332 (`ip_tunnel.c` contains the logic) to handle all possible ciphers and protocols.
 We can however set it to 1500 and let the outer layer do its job:

     $ ip netns exec R1 ping -M do -s 1472 -c2 2001:db8:a3::1
     PING 2001:db8:a3::1(2001:db8:a3::1) 1472 data bytes